nfisher1226/zterm/README.md

 * [Roadmap](#roadmap)

 ## Introduction
-Zterm is a simple terminal emulator using Vte and Gtk+ writting using the [Zig](https://ziglang.org/) programming language.
-Currently basic functionality works including opening and closing terminals in tabs and panes, giving it a program to run on the command line and setting the title from the command line.
+Zterm (pronounced `Zed-Term`) is a simple terminal emulator using Vte and Gtk+ written using the [Zig](https://ziglang.org/) programming language.
+Some useful features of Zterm are:
+* Multiple terminals can be open in tabs and panes within a single tab
+* Configurable keybindings
+* Comprehensive theming options
+  * Control over colors used
+  * Choice of backgrounds - solid color, transparent, image or gradient
+* Simple and small graphical interface taking up less screen space than other similarly functional terminals

 ## Building
 You will need the Zig compiler, version 0.9.0, available from